 These documents are found on GrantConnect.
-Any alterations and addenda will be published on GrantConnect and by registering on this website, you will automatically be notified of any changes.
+Any alterations and addenda3 will be published on GrantConnect and by registering on this website, you will be automatically notified on any changes.
 GrantConnect is the authoritative source for grants information.

 To apply you must: